alexpaul/Big-O-Notation/README.md

 }
 ```

-#### `O(log N)` runtime
+#### `O(log n)` runtime

-One of the best examples of `O(log N)` runtime is binary searh, where the given sorted array is cut in half on each search.
-Similar algorithms that divides the problem in halves like merge sort, quicksort do have `O(log N)` runtime in their final runtimes but since more work is involved thos end up with `O(N log N)` runtimes.
+One of the best examples of `O(log n)` runtime is binary search, where the given sorted array is cut in half on each search.
+Similar algorithms that divides the problem in halves like merge sort, quicksort do have `O(log n)` runtime in their final runtimes but since more work is involved those end up with `O(n log n)` runtimes.

 ## Space Complexity